Jerome

-Biography

 Early life

 Eusebius Sophronius Hieronymus was born at Stridon around 342–347 AD.
-He was of Illyrian ancestry, although whether he was able to speak the Illyrian language is a subject of controversy.
+He was of Illyrian ancestry.
 He was not baptized until about 360–369 in Rome, where he had gone with his friend Bonosus of Sardica to pursue rhetorical and philosophical studies.
 (This Bonosus may or may not have been the same Bonosus whom Jerome identifies as his friend who went to live as a hermit on an island in the Adriatic.)
-Jerome studied under the grammarian Aelius Donatus.
-There he learned Latin and at least some Greek, though he probably did not yet acquire the familiarity with Greek literature that he later claimed to have acquired as a schoolboy.
+Jerome studied under the philologist Aelius Donatus.
+There he learned Latin and at least some Koine Greek, though he probably did not yet acquire the familiarity with Greek literature that he later claimed to have acquired as a schoolboy.

 As a student, Jerome engaged in the superficial escapades and sexual experimentation of students in Rome; he indulged himself quite casually but he suffered terrible bouts of guilt afterwards.
 To appease his conscience, on Sundays he visited the sepulchers of the martyrs and the Apostles in the catacombs.
 This experience reminded him of the terrors of Hell:

 Often I would find myself entering those crypts, deep dug in the earth, with their walls on either side lined with the bodies of the dead, where everything was so dark that almost it seemed as though the Psalmist's words were fulfilled, Let them go down quick into Hell.
 Here and there the light, not entering in through windows, but filtering down from above through shafts, relieved the horror of the darkness.
-But again, as soon as you found yourself cautiously moving forward, the black night closed around and there came to my mind the line of Virgil, "Horror ubique animos, simul ipsa silentia terrent".
+But again, as soon as you found yourself cautiously moving forward, the black night closed around, and there came to my mind the line of Virgil, "Horror ubique animos, simul ipsa silentia terrent".

-His quote from Virgil reads: "On all sides round horror spread wide; the very silence breathed a terror on my soul".
+The quotation from Virgil reads, in translation, "On all sides round, horror spread wide; the very silence breathed a terror on my soul."

 Conversion to Christianity

 Although at first afraid of Christianity, he eventually converted.

-Seized with a desire for a life of ascetic penance, Jerome went for a time to the desert of Chalcis, to the southeast of Antioch, known as the "Syrian Thebaid" from the number of eremites inhabiting it.
+Seized with a desire for a life of ascetic penance, Jerome went for a time to the desert of Chalcis, to the southeast of Antioch, known as the "Syrian Thebaid" from the number of eremites (hermits) inhabiting it.
 During this period, he seems to have found time for studying and writing.
 He made his first attempt to learn Hebrew under the guidance of a converted Jew; and he seems to have been in correspondence with Jewish Christians in Antioch.
-Around this time he had copied for him a Hebrew Gospel, of which fragments are preserved in his notes.
-It is known today as the Gospel of the Hebrews which the Nazarenes considered to be the true Gospel of Matthew.
+Around this time, he had copied for himself a Hebrew Gospel, of which fragments are preserved in his notes.
+It is known today as the Gospel of the Hebrews, which the Nazarenes considered to be the true Gospel of Matthew.
 Jerome translated parts of this Hebrew Gospel into Greek.